addiaddiaddi/addiaddiaddi.github.io/_pages/about.md

 Aspirations
 ======
 Tiago Forte, a second-brain enthusiast, said we should "optimize a system outside of yourself, so you can remain happily unoptimized."
-In the same vein, I hope to build digital systems that complement human idiosyncrasies - blockchain-based governance/financial infrastructure and true second brain software.
+In the same vein, I aim to build digital systems that complement human idiosyncrasies - blockchain-based governance/financial infrastructure and true second brain software.

-I aspire to build many new products and services for the world.
-I hope to work in a variety of industries.
+I aspire to build many new products and services for the world and I plan to work in a variety of industries.

 Some of my more trivial aspirations include a music festival and a beach club!
 (I am an aesthetician as well)